By Mubin Kozandagi ,

 It is crucial that risk resilience is a core part of boardroom agendas and incorporated into business strategies and protocols.
 Moving forward regulatory requirements will call for not just environmental but also consideration towards social and governance aspects of ESG.

-Through effective strategies and solid top-down approaches, a culture of risk management can be permeated throughout an organization.
-Key to achieving this will be solid understanding of risk through assessment and ensuring that risk management frameworks are fully integrated into the organizational strategies.
+Through effective strategies and solid top-down approaches, a culture of risk management can be permeated throughout an organisation.
+Key to achieving this will be solid understanding of risk through assessment and ensuring that risk management frameworks are fully integrated into the organisational strategies.
 These goals are achievable when risk professionals have a seat at the boardroom table.